 Back to All Events

-Wehle Forever Wild Tract and Nature Center (Free!)
+Wehle Forever Wild Tract and Nature Center (Free!) *Cancelled Due to Weather Concerns

 • Wehle Forever Nature Center 4819 Pleasant Hill Road Midway, AL, 36053 United States (map)

 Event Description: The Wehle Forever Wild Tract and Nature Center in Bullock County nature preserve has a variety of habitats, including a couple of small lakes with swampy edges, mixed woodlands, and some open pine savanna areas.
-Mid-May should be a peak time here for birdsong.
+Mid-May should be a peak time here for songbirds..

 Getting there: We will meet at the Wehle Nature Center at about 8:30 a.m.